WEEE-Open/schema/README.md

 There are a few more bits and bobs in `98weeeopen.ldif`.
 Not very interesting.

+## Password Policies

+Use `policies.yml` to replace existing values.

 ## ACI

 The `aci` directory contains some ACIs for 389DS and tests related to those.